kwkwe/Windows-Nexrad-Decoder-and-Viewer/README.md

 # Windows-Nexrad-Decoder-and-Viewer
 Rare Windows app (built in C#) to display, loop and auto-update super resolution (N0B) nexrad images.
 I developed this over many years and would like to share with people who want a simple windows app.
+This version expired 11/1/2025.
+I might put more versions if there is interest.
+Please send comments.

  *  C# .NET 2.0 program that animates and updates weather radar images.
  *